-- · Surgical resection should be performed on carefully evaluated patients by board-certified thoracic surgeons.
-Locally advanced (unresectable) and resectable stage $\geq$ II cases should be discussed and evaluated by a multidisciplinary team. - Surgical biopsy should be avoided if a resectable thymoma is strongly suspected based on clinical and radiologic features. - Biopsy of a possible thymoma should avoid a transpleural approach.

-- Prior to surgery, patients should be evaluated for signs and symptoms of myasthenia gravis and should be medically controlled prior to undergoing surgical resection. - Goal of surgery is complete excision of the lesion with total thymectomy and complete resection of contiguous and noncontiguous disease. - Complete resection may require the resection of adjacent structures, including the pericardium, phrenic nerve, pleura, lung, and even major vascular structures.
+- Surgical resection should be performed on carefully evaluated patients by thoracic surgeons with experience in managing thymomas and thymic carcinomas.
+Locally advanced (unresectable) and resectable stage ≥ II cases should be discussed and evaluated by a multidisciplinary team. - Surgical biopsy should be avoided if a resectable thymoma is strongly suspected based on clinical and radiologic features because of the substantial potential of tumor seeding when the tumor capsule is violated. - Biopsy of a possible thymoma should avoid a transpleural approach because of the substantial risk of converting a stage I thymoma to a stage IV thymoma by spreading tumor within the pleural space. - Prior to surgery, patients should be evaluated for signs and symptoms of myasthenia gravis and should be medically controlled prior to undergoing surgical resection. - Goal of surgery is complete excision of the lesion with total thymectomy and complete resection of contiguous and noncontiguous disease. - Complete resection may require the resection of adjacent structures, including the pericardium, phrenic nerve, pleura, lung, and even major vascular structures.
 Bilateral phrenic nerve resection should be avoided due to severe respiratory morbidity. - Surgical clips should be placed at the time of resection to areas of close margins, residual disease, or tumor adhesion to unresected normal structures to help guide accurate radiation therapy when indicated. - During thymectomy, the pleural surfaces should be examined for pleural metastases.
 If feasible, resection of pleural metastases to achieve complete gross resection is appropriate. - Minimally invasive procedures are not routinely recommended due to the lack of long-term data.
 However, minimally invasive procedures may be considered for clinical stage I-II if all oncologic goals can be met as in standard procedures, and if performed in specialized centers by surgeons with experience in these techniques.1-6

-Pennathur A, Qureshi I, Schubert MJ, et al. Comparison of surgical techniques for early stage thymoma: feasibility of minimally invasive thymectomy and comparison with open resection.
-J Thorac Cardiovasc Surg 2011:141:694-701.
+1 Pennathur A, Qureshi I, Schubert MJ, et al. Comparison of surgical techniques for early stage thymoma: feasibility of minimally invasive thymectomy and comparison with open resection.
+J Thorac Cardiovasc Surg 2011;141:694-701.

-Ye B, Tantai JC, Ge XX, et al. Surgical techniques for early-stage thymoma: video-assisted thorascopic thymectomy versus transsternal thymectomy.
+2 Ye B, Tantai JC, Ge XX, et al. Surgical techniques for early-stage thymoma: video-assisted thorascopic thymectomy versus transsternal thymectomy.
 J Thorac Cardiovasc Surg 2014;147:1599-1603.

-Sakamaki Y, Oda T, Kanazawa G, et al. Intermediate-term oncologic outcomes after video-assisted thorascopic thymectomy for early-stage thymoma.
+3 Sakamaki Y, Oda T, Kanazawa G, et al. Intermediate-term oncologic outcomes after video-assisted thorascopic thymectomy for early-stage thymoma.
 J Thorac Cardiovasc Surg 2014;148:1230-1237.

-Manoly I, Whistance RN, Sreekumar R, et al. Early and mid-term outcomes of trans-sternal and video-assisted thoracoscopic surgery for thymoma.
-Eur J Cardiothorac Surg 2014:45:e187-193.
+4 Manoly I, Whistance RN, Sreekumar R, et al. Early and mid-term outcomes of trans-sternal and video-assisted thoracoscopic surgery for thymoma.
+Eur J Cardiothorac Surg 2014;45:e187-193.

-Liu TJ, Lin MW, Hsieh MS, et al. Video-assisted thoracoscopic surgical thymectomy to treat early thymoma: a comparison with the conventional transsternal approach.
+5 Liu TJ, Lin MW, Hsieh MS, et al. Video-assisted thoracoscopic surgical thymectomy to treat early thymoma: a comparison with the conventional transsternal approach.
 Ann Surg Oncol 2014;322-328.

-Friedant AJ, Handorf EA, Su S, Scott WJ.
+6 Friedant AJ, Handorf EA, Su S, Scott WJ.
 Minimally invasive versus open thymectomy for thymic malignancies: systematic review and meta-analysis.
 J Thorac Oncol 2016;11:30-38.

-PRINCIPLES OF RADIATION THERAPY
+PRINCIPLES OF RADIATION THERAPY^{1,2}